PubSub+ Connector Manager for PubSub+ Self-Managed Connectors

 -c or --config

-The path to the folder that contains the configuration files to be applied during PubSub+ Self-Contained Connector startup for the chosen profile.
+The path to the folder that contains the configuration files to be applied during Self-Managed Connector startup for the chosen profile.
 By default, it is set to the current folder and automatically looks in nested and sibling config folders (if any), as well as in the current and parent folders.

 -C or --configs